 Screencast-O-Matic, Renderforest, Content Samurai, Videoscribe, Camtasia, Windows Movie Maker, and YouTube editing are all programs that can help you create any kind of video you want for your blog.

 Want more information on how important YouTube can be for your blog?
-Check out this great post by fellow marketer, Kim Wolfe, 6 YouTube Trends 2018–Which Ones Do You Know?
+Check out this great post that’s still relevant today by fellow marketer, Kim Wolfe, 6 YouTube Trends 2018–Which Ones Do You Know?

 All the ways listed above to help you drive more traffic to your blog have come from free sources, with the exception if there is a fee for guest posting.
 Every one of them are great tools that will increasingly work more and more effective over time.